 In the Sacred Heart of Jesus,

-The fact is that the sacramental "traditions" of Roman Catholicism do NOT come from the teachings of the apostles of the first century but rather from the apostate pseudo-Christians who came into the Church and caused a falling away from the true teachings of the gospel.
+The fact is that the sacramental "traditions" of Roman Catholicism do NOT come from the teachings of the apostles of the first century, but rather from the apostate pseudo-Christians who came into the Church and caused a falling away from the true teachings of the gospel.
 These pagan influences mostly came in through the incorporation of Gnostic and Mythraic mystery religion traditions while the true doctrines of the early church were pushed aside.
-There are NO good works done with or without the aide of the Holy Spirit which can save you because all of our good works (even those works motivated by the Holy Spirit) are not good enough to save you from the demands of God for holiness.
+There are NO good works done with or without the aide of the Holy Spirit which can save us because all of our good works (even those works motivated by the Holy Spirit) are not good enough to save us from the demands of God for holiness.
 All our good works are filthy rags and unable to save us from the wrath and justice of God.
 Only Jesus Christ is the Righteous One who answered all the demands of the Law of God for us for righteousness and perfection!!
-If you will believe and trust in Him alone without all of the religious works and sacraments and prayers of the "Saints", God will save you from your sins right NOW.
+If you will believe and trust in Him alone without all of the religious works and sacraments and prayers of the "Saints", God will forgive and save you from your sins right now.
 You can have the full assurance and CERTAINTY that your sins are completely forgiven and that you have eternal life in Christ Jesus and for His sake!!

 Perfectionism is the focus of the Roman Catholic system of salvation.
 No believer can enter heaven directly without his "soul" suffering in Purgatory to purge away his "venial sins" which were not overcome during his lifetime.
 Only the "Saints" who have reached perfection of holiness can enter heaven without passing through Purgatory.
-This blasphemous teaching denies the Apostolic gospel fact that a sinner who repents of his sins and puts his faith in the sinless life and atoning death of our Lord upon the cross of Calvary is FULLY pardoned and granted ETERNAL LIFE now and has FULL assurance that Christ has borne the FULL punishment for all of his sins and that he has eternal life in Christ.
+This blasphemous teaching denies the apostolic gospel fact that a sinner who repents of his sins and puts his faith in the sinless life and atoning death of our Lord upon the cross of Calvary is FULLY pardoned and granted ETERNAL LIFE now and has FULL assurance that Christ has borne the FULL punishment for all of his sins and that he has eternal life in Christ.
 THIS IS NOT A "FRIVILOUS PRESUMPTION OF SALVATION".
 This is the apostolic gospel of Jesus Christ that all who trust in the shed blood have eternal life and have passed from death unto life through Christ.
 This is NOT "sin" as you term it.
 This is the glorious truth that those who have Christ have life and peace with God and rejoice in the coming of the Lord.

 All the practice of the "Seven Sacraments" through your "priests" will never give you peace with God and the full assurance of eternal life in heaven.
 You can never be sure that you have done enough "penance" to avoid the sufferings of Purgatory or Hell.

 I urge you to come out of this false system of useless sacramental works religion into the glorious assurance that the death of Christ on the cross has paid in full for all of your sins and that you can have peace with God because Christ's perfect sinless life is accounted to you and imputed to you for justification at the judgment bar of God.
-All have sinned and all continually fall short of the glory of God but being justified by faith we have peace with God through Jesus Christ our Lord through whom we NOW have received the atonement for our sins.
+All have sinned and all continually fall short of the glory of God, but being justified by faith we have peace with God through Jesus Christ our Lord through whom we NOW have received the atonement for our sins.
 Praise the Lord we are free in Christ.

 As David the psalmist said,